-- 25.1 No balls or Frisbees should be thrown near windows or pedestrian pathways. - 25.2 Due to damage of the grass and the potential for broken windows and sprinkler heads, hitting golf balls are not permitted anywhere on campus. - 25.3 After 10:00 p.m. noise levels should be kept to a minimum in consideration of those living in the residence halls and the surrounding neighborhood.
+- A. No balls or Frisbees should be thrown near windows or pedestrian pathways. - B. Due to damage to the grass and the potential for broken windows and sprinkler heads, hitting golf balls are not permitted anywhere on campus. - C. After 10:00 p.m. noise levels should be kept to a minimum in consideration of those living in the residence halls and the surrounding neighborhood.